Denise Rutkowski: Personal life

 During her bodybuilding career she arrived in San Diego, CA in 1989 from Texas and lived at Mission Beach while training at Gold's Gym Pacific Beach.
 She lived in San Diego until 1991, when she won the Orange County Muscle Classic and California State Championships, and thereafter moved to Venice, CA to train at Gold's Gym, Venice Beach, California, and had an interest in improving the quality of life for underprivileged children in the neighborhood.
 She spent time traveling with youth from Venice, California to WWF shows, Disneyland, and sporting events.

 In 1994, she went back home to Fort Worth, Texas and she entered Calvary Cathedral International Bible College for two years.
-By 1996, Denise was going around the country spreading the word of God at various religious revivals.
-In 2001, Denise started training again, and returned to a better physical condition.
+By 1996, Rutkowski was going around the country spreading the word of God at various religious revivals.
+In 2001, Rutkowski started training again, and returned to a better physical condition.

-In 2012 and 2013, she was arrested for evading arrest in Tarrant County, Texas.

 Television appearance

-In 1994, she had a brief appearance on the show Dream On, in the episode Blinded by the Cheese.
+In 1994, she had a brief appearance on the show Dream On, in the episode "Blinded by the Cheese".